 6ABC helicopter crashes in South Jersey

-HAMMONTON, N.J.
-(CBS) -- A local news helicopter crashed in the Wharton State Forest in Hammonton, New Jersey.
+WASHINGTON TOWNSHIP, N.J.
+(CBS) -- A local news helicopter crashed in the Wharton State Forest in Washington Township in Burlington County, New Jersey on Tuesday night.

 State police found the wreckage in a wooded area off Mullica River Road just after midnight.